 - Primitives

 3D meshes and point clouds consists of thousands and millions of primitives such as vertex, edge, face, attribute and texture.
 Primitives are the very basic elements in all volumetric presentation.
 A vertex is a point in volumetric space, and contains position information in terms of three axes in coordinate system.
 In a Cartesian coordinate system, X, Y, and Z make the position information for a vertex.
 A vertex may have one or more attributes.
 Colour and reflectance are typical examples of attributes.
 An edge is a line between two vertices.
 A face is a triangle or a rectangle formed by three or four vertices.
 The area of a face is filled by interpolated colour of vertex attributes or from textures.

+In contrast to traditional discrete representations (e.g., 3D meshes and point clouds), INRs describe 3D objects or scenes as continuous and differentiable functions.
+Traditional NeRFs is a mapping of {(camera 6DOF pose), (u,v coordinate)} to {R,G,B}.
+In other words, they provide a 5-degree description of a ray from camera center maps to intensity and/or chromacity of observed light.
+This is also known as plenoptic function or map.
+A common term to describe the process of image generation from any sort of volumetric representation (such as INRs) is volume rendering.

+One advantage of using Implicit Neural Representations (INRs) is their capacity to generate scene description data (e.g., images) of different dimensions and resolutions.
+Additionally, the memory needed to parameterize the signal remains independent of spatial resolution.
+It scales only with the complexity of the underlying signal, making INRs more memory-efficient.